software-mansion-labs/expo-brownfield-target/MANUAL-SETUP.md

 USE_FRAMEWORKS=static pod install
 ```

-The XCFramework can be built manually - please use [build-xcframework.sh](./example/scripts/build-xcframework.sh) as the reference or with the CLI:
+The XCFramework can be built manually - please use [build-xcframework.sh](./example/scripts/build-xcframework.sh) as the reference.

+It can also be built using the CLI:

 ```
 npx expo-brownfield-target build-ios
 ```

-Please see [README.md](./README.md) for full CLI reference
+Please see [README.md](./README.md) for the full reference for the CLI.

 When the build finishes an XCFramework named `<target-name>.xcframework` should be created.
-Make sure to copy the `hermes.xcframework` file from Pods (`Pods/hermes-engine/destroot/Library/Frameworks/universal/hermes.xcframework`) and ship it/include it in the Swift Package along with the brownfield XCFramework
+Make sure to copy the `hermes.xcframework` file from Pods (`Pods/hermes-engine/destroot/Library/Frameworks/universal/hermes.xcframework`) and ship it/include it in the Swift Package along with the brownfield XCFramework.

+For examples of usage in the native apps and reference for the available APIs please see [README.md](./README.md).

 <!-- END SECTION: IOS -->